-Since taking office in 2016, Mike has passed 31 bills and served on 5 committees.
+Since taking office in 2016, Mike has passed over 30 bills and served on 5 committees.
 He excels at turning his experiences and understanding of the communities of the Peninsula into real results for his constituents.
 Here are the next priorities for our district.

 Virginians have witnessed and lived through a global pandemic.
 Now that we are seeing more and more of our friends, neighbors, and family members getting vaccinated, transitioning back to a pre-COVID Virginia is looking more and more likely, but a full recovery is still a ways away.
 I know that the road to full recovery is long which is why I voted for a wrote laws to help take the load off of working Virginians, including: